sleexyz/react-router-dynamic-matcher/README.md

 # React Router Dynamic Matcher

 This library provides a nice little API to match to your routes dynamically based on your app's state.
+Works with [redux-thunk](https://github.com/gaearon/redux-thunk).

 ## Example